Technical SEO for SaaS: Which Technical Factors Have Impact? (2024)

 1. Run a page-by-page speed test and audit to review page speed across your main search pages.
 You can use tools like GTMetrix to run a quick crawl.

-If you see a large sub-set of pages listed as “poor” or “needs improvement” either on mobile and/or desktop, there’s your starting point.
+If you see a large subset of pages listed as “poor” or “needs improvement” on mobile and/or desktop, that’s your starting point.

-This is a google example of a larger, more complex website where fixing and resolving technical issues such as site speed and mobile performance can have BIG wins:
+This is a good example of a larger, more complex website where fixing and resolving technical issues such as site speed and mobile performance can have BIG wins:

 If your Core Web Vitals look similar to the above, you have some work to do.

-Start digging in by opening up the report, and Google will lead the way in handling LCP, CLS, and FID issues.
+Open the report and start digging in, and Google will lead the way in handling LCP, CLS, and FID issues.

 Regarding website loading times, the question often comes up: